Quebec City Shooting: Fox News Deletes False Tweet After Prime Minister Pressure

 Purchase said the tweet remained visible on the Fox News Twitter account hours after it was clear Bissonnette, who faces six charges of first-degree murder and five of attempted murder, was the only suspect in the Quebec City shooting, even though Fox News had corrected the story that the tweet linked to.
 The tweet continued to accrue retweets and likes, further spreading the incorrect information.

-In the letter, Purchase requested that Fox News update or retract the tweet to accurately report that Bissonnette was the suspect, and not Belkhadir.
+In the letter, Purchase requested that Fox News update or retract the tweet to accurately report that Bissonnette was the suspect and not Belkhadir.

 “These tweets by Fox News dishonour the memory of the six victims and their families by spreading misinformation, playing identity politics and perpetuating fear and division within our communities. […] We need to remain focused on keeping our communities safe and united instead of trying to build walls and scapegoat communities.
 To paint terrorists with a broad brush that extends to all Muslims is not just ignorant – it is irresponsible.